kieferk/dfply/README.md

 - Add `bind_rows` and `bind_cols`, which would essentially just wrap `pd.concat`.
 - Put in `six` functions where appropriate to make sure this is compatible with both python 2 and python 3 (currently only tested on python 2!).
+- Improve the pypi documentation (PKG-INFO sent in the markdown but it looks like crap on there).